redmacdev1988/CircularDoubleyLinkedList/README.md

 npm run test
 ```

 No need to re-compile with 'tsc'.
-Sourcemap set to true.

 In index.ts, simply